 Palestine guerrilla leader Yasser Arafat yesterday described Israel's raid on Lebanon this week as a failure.

-Palestine guerrilla leader Yasser Arafat yesterday described Israel's raid on Lebanon this week as a failure.
+Background: Palestine guerrilla leader Yasser Arafat yesterday described Israel's raid on Lebanon this week as a failure.
 Mr. Arafat was accompanying foreign reporters and photographers on a tour of Habbariya Village where the guerrillas fought a pitched battle with the raiders at dawn on Tuesday.

 Mr. Arafat Referred to a statement by Israeli Foreign Minister, Abba Eban, that the 32-hour raid was aimed at weakenung and destroying Fatah, the biggest guerrilla group.
 He told the crowd of 40 newsmen: "As you see, Fatah has not weakened and we are here."